menu icon

 Grip kid's hangers help keep kids' clothes on their hangers, and kids can be independent.
 Kids' hangers are designed to be smaller than regular hangers, allowing them to fit clothes more comfortably.

-Utilize the space behind the closet doors if you need more space. "over-the-door (Affiliate Link)" storage organizers work well for kids' closets.
+Utilize the space behind the closet doors if you need more space. "over-the-door (affiliate)" storage organizers work well for kids' closets.

 I hope this post inspires you to get your kids' closets organized and ready for the new school year.
 Below are our other kids' organization posts to give you even more ideas.